FuntionX2/easy-object-pool/README.md

 # Easy Object Pool
-EOP it's an easy way to make an object pool that has multiple objects all in the same code
+EOP it's an easy way to make an object pool that has multiple objects all in the same code.

+This is mostly for personal use so use caution.

 ## Usage

 Just drag the EOP object to the hierarchy (Or drag the code to one of your gameobjects) and then add the data of your object.